-- MSM (methylsulfonylmethane)

-These supplements can be quite effective in reducing pain and symptoms for arthritic dogs.
-They can also be used in conjunction with any of the pharmaceutical medications effective in controlling arthritis pain.

-There are also injectable chondroprotective agents (drugs which help protect the cartilage within the arthritic joint) that can be used to control the joint changes and pain associated with arthritis.
-Adequan® is an example.

-Using Complimentary Alternative Therapies

-Acupuncture and massage are alternative therapies that are often effective in controlling the pain associated with arthritis.
-Both can be performed in conjunction with conventional methods.

-Stem Cell Therapy

-Stem cell therapy is a promising new treatment option for canine joint problems.
-While it is still in its experimental phase, this therapy may be a treatment option for your arthritic dog.
-Speak with your veterinarian to see stem cell therapy is available in your area.

-In cases where conventional and alternative methods of medical management are not effective, surgical intervention may be considered.
-The type of surgery needed will depend on the joint involved, the dog's size and activity level, and more.
-Potential surgical options include:

-- Total joint replacement

-- removal of the femoral head (the part of the thigh bone that fits into the hip socket), and

-- Arthrodesis (fusing damaged joints)

-In some cases, reconstructive surgeries that correct congenital abnormalities and stabilize the joint may be recommended, but these are most effective in younger dogs before too much arthritis has set in.

-Arthritis is a painful condition for all affected dogs.
-Treatment options concentrate on relieving the pain and promoting increased mobility and strength.
-In most cases, using two or more of the treatment options simultaneously results in more pain control with less risk of side effects.
+MSM (methylsulfonylmethane) > > These supplements can be quite effective in reducing pain and symptoms for > arthritic dogs.
+They can also be used in conjunction with any of the > pharmaceutical medications effective in controlling arthritis pain. > > There are also injectable chondroprotective agents (drugs which help protect the > cartilage within the arthritic joint) that can be used to control the joint > changes and pain associated with arthritis.
+Adequan® is an example. > > Using Complimentary Alternative Therapies > > Acupuncture and massage are alternative therapies that are often effective in > controlling the pain associated with arthritis.
+Both can be performed in > conjunction with conventional methods. > > Stem Cell Therapy > > Stem cell therapy is a promising new treatment option for canine joint problems. > While it is still in its experimental phase, this therapy may be a treatment > option for your arthritic dog.
+Speak with your veterinarian to see stem cell > therapy is available in your area. > > In cases where conventional and alternative methods of medical management are > not effective, surgical intervention may be considered.
+The type of surgery > needed will depend on the joint involved, the dog's size and activity level, and > more.
+Potential surgical options include: > > - Total joint replacement > - Removal of the femoral head (the part of the thigh bone that fits into the hip > socket) > - Arthrodesis (fusing damaged joints) > > In some cases, reconstructive surgeries that correct congenital abnormalities > and stabilize the joint may be recommended, but these are most effective in > younger dogs before too much arthritis has set in. > > Arthritis is a painful condition for all affected dogs.
+Treatment options > concentrate on relieving the pain and promoting increased mobility and strength. > In most cases, using two or more of the treatment options simultaneously results > in more pain control with less risk of side effects.